laymonage/slides-student-maintainer/slides.md

 # random image from a curated Unsplash collection by Anthony
 # like them? see https://unsplash.com/collections/94734566/slidev
 # some information about your slides, markdown enabled
-title: "Django: the web framework that changed my life"
+title: "From student to maintainer: how mentorship programs sustain Django and Wagtail"
 info: |
-  ## Django: the web framework that changed my life
+  ## From student to maintainer: how mentorship programs sustain Django and Wagtail
-  Talk given at DjangoCon Europe 2024 in Vigo, Spain.
+  Talk given at PyCon UK 2025 in Manchester, UK.
 # apply any unocss classes to the current slide
 class: text-center
 # https://sli.dev/custom/highlighters.html